 In April 2016, U.S. District Judge Carl Barbier granted final approval to the settlement agreement with BP, reached in principle in July 2015.
-The settlement totals an estimated $20 billion and will provide relief to states that suffered environmental damage and economic losses as a result of the massive oil spill – Alabama, Louisiana, Texas, Mississippi and Florida.
-The State of Alabama will receive more than $2 billion in total, which includes compensation for economic losses resulting from the spill, natural resource damages, and an apportionment of Clean Water Act civil fines and penalties.
+The settlement totals an estimated $20 billion.
+It will provide relief to states that suffered environmental damage and economic losses due to the massive oil spill – Alabama, Louisiana, Texas, Mississippi, and Florida.
+The State of Alabama will receive more than $2 billion in total, including compensation for economic losses resulting from the spill, natural resource damages, and apportionment of the Clean Water Act civil fines and penalties.
 This is the largest environmental settlement in U.S. history.

 We live by our creed of “helping those who need it most” and have helped thousands of clients get the justice they desperately needed and deserved.
 If you feel you have a case or have questions, please contact us for a free consultation.
 There is no risk and no fees unless we win for you.